BioMorphic-Intelligence-Lab/tactile-drone/README.md

-# tactile-drone
+# The Tactile Drone

-A meta repository that agglomerates all repositories related to the tactile drone project
+The Tactile Drone is a project in which we show tha navigation of drones using contact information.
+In this repository we agglomerate all repositories related to the tactile drone project.

+# Background

+TODO

+# Repository Structure

+TODO

+# How to run this

+TODO